/r/AcademicPsychology/

 r/AcademicPsychology

-r/AcademicPsychology is a subreddit with 184k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses psychology, research, looking for, study, and looking, and they frequently recommend/review textbook, project management tool, and resources.
+r/AcademicPsychology is a subreddit with 185k members.
+The most common kinds of discussions are advice requests, and the community frequently discusses psychology, research, looking for, study, and career, and they frequently recommend/review textbook and project management tool.

 A place to share and discuss articles/issues related to all fields of psychology.
 Discussions should be of an academic nature, avoiding ‘pop psychology.’
 This is also a place to talk about your own psychology research, methods, and career in order to gain input from our vast psychology community.
 This subreddit is generally aimed at those in an intermediate to master level, mostly in/around graduate school, or for professionals; undergraduates, etc., are recommended for r/psychologystudents.